Scarabol/rock-raiders-web/README.md

 ### Cosmetics

-- Raider scene entity position/rotation not correct when thrown by rocky
+- Sparkles over recharge seam have wrong offset and rotation in Level 24 and Level 13
 - Lava rockies texture not using correct UV coordinates
-- Show health percentage in vehicle tooltip
+- Show health percentage in vehicle tooltip as power
+- Make tooltips stay on screen and follow cursor
 - Play vehicle SFX when tooltip is shown
-- Make tooltips stay on screen and follow cursor
+- Orange smoke column above lava tiles missing
+- Water and lava animation missing, might use texture UV coords tearing
+- Raider scene entity position/rotation not correct when thrown by rocky
 - Numbers above ticking dynamite are not shown correctly sometimes
 - Two buttons in priority list can be hovered/pressed/released at the same time
-- Orange smoke column above lava tiles not shown

 ## Technical Debt